 2. Joe was bitten, pulled the snake out of the bag, and said, “That’s a fucking krait.”
 As the snake hung from the base of his finger – still latched on – and still squirting venom into his finger.
 He didn’t pull the snake off his finger immediately, and it took ten seconds for Joe to get the snake off his finger.

 WHAT?
 That makes no sense at all.
 I think everyone in their right mind would rip that snake right off the finger – breaking all the krait’s teeth – and not feel too badly about it, and, stay alive.
 Joe was well aware that this was the snake with the most toxic terrestrial snake venom outside of Australia.
 Is that really what happened?

 There was no blood and Joe could not find puncture holes on his finger from the krait.
 Yeah?
 I don’t know.
 If the snake could inject enough venom to kill him, there must have been a sizable puncture hole.
 I didn’t like how this was gone over so quickly.
 Maybe when Joe rubbed his finger before looking for the puncture, he removed any minute trace of dry or wet blood, and hid the hole(s) completely?

 So, I wasn’t too impressed with the book.
-I’m glad I read it, but I wish it was free.
-I’ve read it three times now to see what all I could get out of it.
+I’m glad I read it.
+I’ve read it three times now to see what I could get out of it.
 Pretty good for a book that I thought could be much better!